 - Pull the thread through until you have a tail about 4-5 inches.

-- Set the bobbin on the winding spindle and snap it in place.
+- Set the bobbin on the winding spindle.
+Push it to the right to snap it in place.

 - Pull the thread taut and hold the tail end of the thread firmly.
-Step on the foot control so the bobbin starts spinning.
+Step on the foot control so the bobbin starts spinning at a steady pace (not too fast).
+Don’t let go of the thread.

-- After many rotations, the tail end you’re holding becomes really twisted.
-Sometimes it breaks off.
-If it doesn’t, lift your foot off the foot control to stop the bobbin.
-Trim the tail close to the bobbin.
+- Once the center cylinder of the bobbin is covered with thread, lift your foot off the foot control to stop the bobbin.
+Trim the tail as close to the top of the bobbin as you can.

-- Step on the foot control and finish winding until the bobbin is full.
+- Step on the foot control to finish winding the bobbin until it’s full.
 The thread should be evenly distributed on the bobbin.

 - Clip the thread leaving a tail of a few inches.

-- Remove the bobbin by snapping the winding spindle back to its starting position and lifting off the bobbin.
+- Push the winding spindle back to the left and remove the bobbin.

 You’ve learned how stitches are formed on a sewing machine.
 In addition, you know the role a bobbin plays in stitch formation.